-When one party has a professional relationship towards the other, or stands in a position of authority over the other, even an apparently consensual amorous relationship may lead to sexual harassment or other breaches of professional obligations.
+When one party has a professional relationship towards the other or stands in a position of authority over the other, even an apparently consensual amorous relationship may lead to sexual harassment or other breaches of professional obligations.
 A University System of Georgia (USG) employee, including a graduate teaching assistant, is prohibited from having romantic or sexual relationship with any student or USG employee who the individual supervises, teaches, or evaluates in any way.
-Additionally, a USG employee is prohibited from having romantic or sexual relationship with any student or USG employee is prohibited from having romantic or sexual relationship with any student or USG employee is prohibited from having romantic or sexual relationship with any student or USG employee is prohibited from having romantic or sexual relationship with any student or USG employee is prohibited from having romantic or sexual relationship with any student or USG employee is prohibited from having romantic or sexual relationship with any student or USG employee is prohibited from having romantic or sexual relationship with any student or USG employee whose terms or conditions of education or employment the individual could directly affect.
+Additionally, a USG employee is prohibited from having romantic or sexual relationship with any student or USG employee is prohibited from having romantic or sexual relationship with any student or USG employee is prohibited from having romantic or sexual relationship with any student or USG employee terms or conditions of education or employment the individual could directly affect.